 Will a Bone Graft Improve the Appearance of My Smile?

-When the bone is thin, such as the bone beneath the gum tissue above the upper front teeth, it resorbs much quicker leading to a visible defect.
-When multiple anterior teeth are missing, the bone resorption can lead to collapse of the lip, which affects the facial profile.
+When the bone is thin (for example, the bone beneath the gum tissue and above the upper front teeth) it deteriorates much faster, leading to a visible defect.
+When there are multiple anterior teeth are missing, the bone deterioration can collapse the lip, which negatively affects the facial profile.

-Long-term scientific and clinical studies by the leaders in implant dentistry show that in most cases, aesthetics in the front of the mouth are greatly enhanced with bone grafting.
-For our patients who have lost bone, it is usually possible to increase or replace the bone with grafting techniques and successfully place implants.
-In addition, the defects in the bone can be corrected to create favorable facial contours and tissue support in order to achieve optimal aesthetic results.
+Leaders in implant dentistry have shown in most cases (through long-term scientific and clinical studies), bone grafting greatly enhances the aesthetics in the front of the mouth.
+It is usually possible to increase or replace bone with advanced grafting techniques and successfully place implants for our patients who have lost bone in their mouths.
+The defects in the bone can be corrected to achieve optimal results and create favorable facial contours and tissue support.

 If you are considering a bone graft, contact our Beverly Hills office at (310) 657-0999 for a thorough examination.